Earl Dawson: First term

 Dawson succeeded Lloyd Pollock as president at the CAHA executive meeting on January 27, 1969.
 When the transfer of control of the Canada men's national ice hockey team from the CAHA to Hockey Canada became imminent, Dawson sought a clear definition of the CAHA's responsibilities and did not want to compromise its authority over amateur hockey in Canada nor its membership within the IIHF.
-He also wanted to ensure that all players in Canada to had the opportunity to play on the national team.
+He also wanted to ensure that all players in Canada had the opportunity to play on the national team.
 The Hockey Canada board of governors was formed on February 24, 1969, with Dawson and Gordon Juckes named to represent the CAHA.

 Dawson increased the number of annual executive meetings from two to three due to disagreements with National Hockey League (NHL) and increasing dissent from branches of the CAHA.
 Team owners in Western Canada were upset with the existing professional-amateur agreement between the CAHA and the NHL signed in 1968 and in effect until 1972.
 It stipulated the age limit in junior hockey at 20 years old before players would become the property of professional teams.
 The NHL declined to alter the age limit despite continued requests by Dawson and the CAHA.
 Dawson and the CAHA were also opposed to potential expansion into Canada by the American Hockey League, and asked NHL president Clarence Campbell to follow-up on press reports of rumoured farm teams in Montreal, Ottawa and Kingston.

 Junior teams in Western Canada claimed that the lower age limit decreased its talent pool and negatively affect ticket sales.
 The teams wanted greater financial compensation for players lost to professional teams since their travel costs were greater than teams in Eastern Canada.
 The teams in the Canadian Major Junior Hockey League broke away from CAHA jurisdiction and formed the Western Canada Hockey League (WCHL) under the jurisdiction of the Canadian Hockey Association (CHA) led by Ron Butlin.
 The WCHL and Butlin were opposed to the CAHA's structure of elected officials who were not connected to any team but were determining hockey policies.
 Dawson and the CAHA responded by proposing committees to operate senior hockey, junior hockey and minor hockey.